microsoft/react-native-code-push/docs/setup-android.md

 }
 ```

-If you are integrating React Native into existing application please do the following:
+If you are integrating React Native into existing native application please do the following steps:

-Update `MyReactActivity.java` (it could be named differently in you app) file to use CodePush via the following changes:
+Update `MyReactActivity.java` (it could be named differently in your app) file to use CodePush via the following changes:

 ```java
 ...